 Over the years, we have successfully executed a number of prestigious projects across Gujarat.
 One of the first major projects that we completed was the construction of the GCS Medical College, Hospital and Research Centre (managed by the Gujarat Cancer Society) in June 2012.
 Subsequently, we have successfully executed a number of prestigious projects, including, inter alia, the construction and interior works of Swarnim Sankul 01 and 02 at Gandhinagar, the construction of the Zydus Hospital at Ahmedabad, and various works in relation to the Sabarmati Riverfront Development project at Ahmedabad.
-Further, we have completed or are currently undertaking projects for a number of reputed customers, including, inter alia, Cadila Healthcare Limited, Care Institute of Medical Sciences Limited (CIMS), Claris Injectables Limited, Emcure Pharmaceuticals Limited, Gelco Electronics Private Limited, GCS Medical College, Hospital and Research Centre (managed by the Gujarat Cancer Society), the Government of Gujarat (through the Executive Engineer, Capital Project Division), Inductotherm (India) Private Limited, Intas Pharmaceutical Limited, Kaira District Co-operative Milk Producers' Union Limited (Amul Dairy), KHS Machinery Private Limited, and WTC Noida Development Company Private Limited.
+Further, we have completed or are currently undertaking projects for a number of reputed customers, including, inter alia, Cadila Healthcare Limited, Care Institute of Medical Sciences Limited (CIMS), Claris Injectables Limited, Emcure Pharmaceuticals Limited, Gelco Electronics Private Limited, GCS Medical College, Hospital and Research Centre (managed by the Gujarat Cancer Society), the Government of Gujarat (through the Executive Engineer, Capital Project Division), Inductotherm (India) Private Limited, Intas Pharmaceutical Limited, Kaira District Co-operative Milk Producers' Union Limited (Amul Dairy), KHS Machinery Private Limited, Nirma Limited, Sabarmati River Front Development Corporation Limited, Torrent Pharmaceuticals Limited and WTC Noida Development Company Private Limited.

 Our execution capabilities have grown significantly with time, both in terms of the size of projects that we bid for and execute, and the number of projects that we execute simultaneously.
-Since our incorporation in August 2008, we have executed over 71 projects as of November 30, 2016.
+Since our incorporation in August 2008, we have executed 80 projects as of March 31, 2017.
 Our Chairman and Managing Director and CEO, namely Prahaladbhai Shivrambhai Patel, who is also our Promoter, has been associated with the construction business for over 30 years and has been instrumental in the growth of our Company.

-As per the Restated Standalone Financial Statements, the Company's contract income has grown from $\overline{\mathbf{x}}$ 1,781.95 million in Fiscal 2012 to $\overline{\mathbf{x}}$ 4,541.67 million in Fiscal 2016, at a compound annual growth rate ("CAGR") of 20.58%, and the Company's profit after tax, as restated, has increased from $\overline{\mathbf{x}}$ 83.52 million in Fiscal 2012 to $\overline{\mathbf{x}}$ 249.31 million in Fiscal 2016, at a CAGR of 24.45%.
-Further, as per the Restated Standalone Financial Statements, the Company's contract income for the six months ended September 30, 2016, was $\overline{\mathbf{x}}$ 1,637.00 million, and the Company's profit after tax, as restated, was $\overline{\mathbf{x}}$ 141.32 million.
+As per the Restated Standalone Financial Statements, the Company's contract income has grown from ₹ 1,781.95 million in Fiscal 2012 to ₹ 4,541.67 million in Fiscal 2016, at a compound annual growth rate ("CAGR") of 26.35%, and the Company's profit after tax, as restated, has increased from ₹ 83.52 million in Fiscal 2012 to ₹

+249.31 million in Fiscal 2016, at a CAGR of 31.44%.
+Further, as per the Restated Standalone Financial Statements, the Company's contract income for the nine months ended December 31, 2016, was ₹ 2,391.07 million, and the Company's profit after tax, as restated, was ₹ 214.83 million.